ianfisk/teaching/_pages/teacher-quality-standards-2.md

 ## _Teachers establish a safe, inclusive and respectful learning environment for a diverse population of students._

-### Element A

-> Teachers foster a predictable learning environment characterized by acceptable student behavior and efficient use of time in which each student has a positive, nurturing relationship with caring adults and peers.
+### Element A – _Teachers foster a predictable learning environment characterized by acceptable student behavior and efficient use of time in which each student has a positive, nurturing relationship with caring adults and peers._

 <figure>
 	<img src="{{ site.baseurl }}/images/warm-up-videos.png">